joanperelopez/HF-Noise-Canceller/README.md

 This device is still in the design phase, which is why there is still little information in the repository.
 As I continue to develop it, I will add more details.

 ![Noise Canceller 2 0_t](https://github.com/user-attachments/assets/b486abe7-adf7-47c5-9f1a-07e7165e1199)
+Top view of the 3D model.

 ![Noise Canceller 2 0_bot](https://github.com/user-attachments/assets/756db7bb-3946-4b37-99b8-ee39da5b0230)
+Bottom view of the 3D model.

 ![Captura de pantalla 2025-04-17 a las 23 23 01](https://github.com/user-attachments/assets/1a49ffe5-d395-461c-a5b6-a19b20405de1)
+PCB Top side.

 ![Captura de pantalla 2025-04-17 a las 23 24 20](https://github.com/user-attachments/assets/e434a091-9910-40a2-8e50-645857a5ab62)
+PCB Bottom side